UD-S24-CISC374/final-project-orange/docs/egdd.md

 ## Target Contexts

 This would be assigned as practice after learning about Dijkstra’s algorithm.
-There will be some ribbet (frog noise) and splashing audio, so should be used outside of class.
+There will be some ribbet (frog noise), background music, and splashing audio, so should be used outside of class.

 ## Learning Objectives